 To add to this the frequency of cancer and other diseases is alarming.
 And maybe even more concerning to me, all the genetic modification, pesticide use and other questionable practices surrounding mainstream food growth and preparation.

-In fact these food practices are a reason why many doctors today are advising to take a multivitamin.
-Although there are also some advising not to take a vitamin.
 The theory is that an apple grown in 1900 would have packed way more nutritional punch and contain fewer pesticides than today’s conventional apples.
 Soil has been depleted as well.
 These are some of the reasons many are turning to organic produce.

 Why I Stopped Taking My Multivitamin

 No one knows what their future may hold in terms of health or diagnosis, however, we do have a choice every day in how we eat and how we move our bodies.
 In this case vitamins make me sick.

 Each day is not perfect and so for the days I miss eating kale and red beets I feel better taking a multivitamin.
 For me, right now, the benefit of the vitamin outweighs the risk of not taking it.